-You can have the prettiest house on the block but unless it is well lit after dark both from the inside and the outside, all your effort will go to waste.
+You can have the prettiest house on the block but unless it is well lit after dark both from the inside and the outside, all your effort will go to waste without the right lighting.

 There are various factors you need to account for when setting up the lighting in your house, from the total budget to the style and function of each lamp.
 Only then will you be able to create a light show that will make your home appear luxurious.